Keyology/key-extract/README.md

 ```
 inside your go workspace

+## How to use:

-How to use - run the code by entering:
+run the code by entering:

 `./main`

+inside the project directory

 once the project is running enter the command `extract` followed by the link.